- home

 Method

-- Use an electric mixer to beat the butter, sugar and vanilla until pale and creamy.
+- Use an electric mixer with a paddle attachment to beat the butter, sugar and vanilla until pale and creamy.
 Add the egg yolk and beat well.
 Sift together the flour and salt.
 Add to the butter mixture and beat on lowest possible speed until just combined and a soft dough forms.

 - Divide the dough in half.
-Use a rolling pin to roll out one portion of dough between two sheets of non-stick baking paper to 5 mm thick.
-Use a 6cm fluted round cutter to cut out rounds of dough.
-Use a palette knife to transfer to the lined trays, leaving about 2cm between each for spreading.
+Use a rolling pin to roll out one portion of dough between two sheets of non-stick baking paper to 5mm/¼in thick.
+Use a 6cm/2¼in fluted round cutter to cut out rounds of dough.
+Use a palette knife to transfer the rounds to the lined trays, leaving about 2cm/¾i between each to allow for spreading.
 Repeat with the remaining dough portion, re-rolling off-cuts, to make about 30 rounds in total.
 Place the trays in the fridge for 30 minutes to chill.

-- Use a 2cm heart, fluted round or star-shaped cutter to cut the centre from half of the chilled cookie rounds.
+- Use a 2cm/¾in heart, fluted round or star-shaped cutter to cut the centre from half of the chilled cookie rounds.

-- Spoon 1 teaspoon of the warm jam onto each of the cookie bases and spread to about 1cm from the edge.
-Dust the cookie tops generously with icing sugar.
+- Spoon 1 teaspoon of the warm jam onto each of the cookie bases and spread to about 1cm/½in from the edge.
+Dust the cookie tops (with the cut-outs) generously with icing sugar.
 Carefully sandwich the cookies together, pressing gently to join.

 - These cookies will keep in an airtight container, layered with baking paper, at room temperature for up to 1 week.
 Dust with icing sugar again if desired before serving.